-Your child’s care staff will take steps to prevent infection in the catheter.
-Steps should include:
+Staff will take steps to prevent infection in the catheter, such as:

 Treatment will be delivered through the catheter as needed.

-The catheter will likely be removed before your child goes home.
-There are no special steps that need to be taken once the catheter is removed.
+The catheter will likely be removed before going home.
+There are no special steps that need to be taken after it is removed.

-- Signs of infection—fever and chills, redness or swelling at the umbilical area
+- Signs of infection, such as fever and chills or swelling at the umbilical stump

 - Pus around the stump